 Grapes: Chicken salad with grapes is a classic and I love the sweetness that grapes add to this salad.
 You can also try mixing in chopped apple, dried cranberries or dried cherries.

 To make this chicken salad, start with the dressing.
 I make the dressing in a large bowl and then add the other ingredients to that same bowl.
 Stir together the plain Greek yogurt, garlic powder, salt and pepper.

 Next, you will add the rest of the salad ingredients to the bowl and stir everything together.
 Taste the chicken salad and add more seasoning if needed.

 You can keep the chicken salad in a covered container in the refrigerator for up to 3-4 days, as long as you made it with chicken cooked that same day.
 Serve chicken salad on bread, croissants or lettuce.

-- Try adding different mix-ins to your chicken salad: different kinds of nuts, grapes, apples, dried cranberries, dried cherries or chopped red onion.
+- Try adding different mix-ins to your chicken salad: different kinds of nuts, grapes, apples, dried cranberries, dried cherries, avocado, chopped green onion or red onion.

 - Cook your chicken ahead of time so that you can make this recipe quickly.
 Try my Instant Pot Shredded Chicken or Crockpot Shredded Chicken.
 Cooked chicken will stay fresh for up to 4 days in the refrigerator, so go by the date when your chicken was cooked to figure out how long you can store your chicken salad in the fridge.